Food Forests

 • Nut Trees: Deliver essential fats and proteins.

-• Fruit Trees and Shrubs: Offer nutrient-dense calories.
+• Fruit Trees and Shrubs: Offer nutrient-dense calories and provide nectar for insects.

 • Perennial Greens and Mushrooms: Thrive in low-effort environments, improving nutrition and diversity.